kswope/book-learnin/README.md

 limited area of the program: the lines of code between the call to using and the end of the file, or the end of the module definition.

+You can use public_send in place of send if you want to be careful.

+There is one important reason to use define_method over the more familiar def
+keyword: define_method allows you to decide the name of the defined method at runtime.

+define_method is private so you cant define method on another class unless you use the send() trick.
+Same with method_missing.

+_Dropping this book for now.
+Getting fatigued by the plot driven slow motion explainations, might go back to it later._